 - $12 - Desulfurizer (aka scrubber) removes remove

 impurities such as hydrogen sulphide

 I have a compost - is the liquid fertilizer better?

-Yes - it's concentrated and proven to provide better yield for
+Yes - it's organic and proven to provide better yield for

-crops.
-You can also throw meat and fish into the digester unlike a
+system.
+You can also throw meat and fish into the digester unlike a typical compost.

 Can I use an existing LPG stove with biogas?

 We'd recommend a biogas stove, however in theory you can mix